 Nebulizers and inhalers are both effective in getting you the medication that you need.
-But there are certain situations and scenarios where a nebulizer works better than inhalers for your respiratory symptoms.
+But there are certain situations and scenarios where a portable nebulizer machine works better than an inhaler for your respiratory symptoms.

 The effectiveness of an inhaler versus a nebulizer is also dependent on the type of ailment that you have.
 For example, most people use inhalers for asthma, which is a chronic condition where your airways narrow.
 But inhalers can be less effective in treating viruses, like bronchitis or pneumonia.

 To learn more about nebulizers and how they can be more effective in the treatment of certain illnesses, read our guide.
 And if you are looking for a portable nebulizer, try the TruNeb™ risk-free.

 Inhalation of medications is an effective treatment for pulmonary and non-pulmonary conditions.
 Because of this, nebulizers are effective in clearing your lungs and airways and have therefore been a commonly prescribed treatment from doctors diagnosing respiratory illnesses like pneumonia and bronchitis, as well as chronic conditions like COPD and asthma.

 While portable nebulizers are a relatively new concept, jet nebulizer machines have been a method of breathing treatment for decades.
 Traditional machines are big and bulky and have to be plugged into an electrical outlet while you are using them.